Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Tholos Restaurant

 Pallas was a real highlight for us.
-We booked for 7pm and caught the sunset over the harbour — this was one of the best sunset views in Chania for us.
-The food is modern, seafood-led, and beautifully presented.
-Staff were super knowledgeable, especially around pregnancy-safe dishes.
+We booked for 7pm and caught the sunset over the harbour, this was one of the best sunset views in Chania for us.
+The food is modern, seafood led, and beautifully presented.
+Staff were super knowledgeable, especially for me around pregnancy safe dishes.
 Their complimentary dessert (like a molten Caramac!) was unreal, and the cocktails were fab too.
 It’s a little pricier, but totally worth it.
+This was one of those meals we kept talking about long after we got home.

 Mesostrato